scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 | 4095&nbsp;-&nbsp;65535 | Reserved for future use.                                                      |
 {: #table-1 title="ISD number allocations"}

-Currently, ISD numbers are allocated by Anapaya, the Swiss-based provider of SCION-based networking software and solutions (see [Anapaya ISD AS assignments](https://docs.anapaya.net/en/latest/resources/isd-as-assignments/)).
+Currently, ISD numbers are allocated by Anapaya, a Swiss-based provider of SCION-based networking software and solutions (see {{ISD-AS-assignments}}).

 ### SCION AS Numbers

 A SCION AS number is the 48-bit identifier for an AS.
 Although they play a similar role, there is no relationship between SCION AS numbers and BGP ASNs as defined by RFC4893.
-For historical reasons some SCION autonomous systems use a SCION AS number where the first 16 bits are 0, and the remaining 32 bits are identical to their BGP ASN.
-There is no technical requirement for such an equality.
+For historical reasons some SCION Autonomous Systems use a SCION AS number where the first 16 bits are 0 and the remaining 32 bits are identical to their BGP ASN, but there is no technical requirement for this.

 #### Text Representation